 -Alan Moore (Watchmen, V For Vendetta, From Hell)

 So the police today are nervous because another protest is to take place and they have not been advised of the location.
 The protestors are nervous because they are not up for intimidation tactics like having their details taken illegally and kettling.
-This writer is hoping that both sides can calm the frayed nerves and take responsibility for their actions so that no other names are added to that litany that includes Carlo Giuliani and Ian Tomlinson.
+This writer is hoping that no other names are added to that litany that includes Carlo Giuliani and Ian Tomlinson.